KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Base DEF +30%
+* 2-Piece Set Bonus: Base DEF +30%
-* 4 Piece Set Bonus: Increases Elemental RES by 30% for each element present in the party.
+* 4-Piece Set Bonus: Increases Elemental RES by 30% for each element present in the party.
 {% endtab %}
 {% endtabs %}